sontx/letrun/README.md

 ## Plugin

 Plugins are used to extend the functionality of the CLI tool.
+All main features are implemented as plugins (system plugins), so any of them can be replaced or extended by custom plugins.

 A plugin is a JavaScript file that exports default a class that implements the `Plugin` interface.
 Plugins are stored in the `plugins` directory (by default), you can change the directory by setting the `plugin.dir` configuration.